vlayer-xyz/vlayer/book/src/appendix/proof_composition.md

 * the previous trie was correct;
 * the operation executed is correct.

-In order to verify first point - we need to verify a ZK proof from within a ZK proof.
+In order to verify first point - we need to verify a ZK proof (correctness of the previous step) from within a ZK proof (correctness of this step).

 ## Implementation